1. Sustainability TOP

 Fair Evaluation and Treatment

-Isuzu has a system for evaluating each employee in terms of criteria such as job performance, role, degree of contribution, skill improvement, and the extent to which he/she demonstrated his/her skills.
+Isuzu has a system for evaluating each employee in terms of criteria such as job performance, role, degree of contribution, degree of growth, and degree of performance.
 The evaluation system helps to bring out the skills of each and every employee to the fullest and ensures that they are evaluated in a fair and equitable manner, without discrimination based on irrational reasons such as social standing, origin, race, beliefs, or gender.
 This leads to increased job satisfaction and a heightened desire for growth among employees.

 Career Development Support